MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/index.md

 #### Acquiring tokens from cache in any app

-- [AcquireTokenSilentAsync](acquiring-tokens/acquiretokensilentasync-api.md) enables you to get a previously cached token.
+- [AcquireTokenSilent](acquiring-tokens/acquiretokensilentasync-api.md) enables you to get a previously cached token.

 #### Acquiring tokens in desktop and mobile apps (public client applications)

 - [Acquiring a token interactively](acquiring-tokens/desktop-mobile/acquiring-tokens-interactively.md) enables the application to acquire a token after authenticating the user through an interactive sign-in.
 There are implementation-specific details depending on the target platforms, such as [Xamarin Android](acquiring-tokens/desktop-mobile/xamarin.md) or [UWP](acquiring-tokens/desktop-mobile/uwp.md).
 - Acquiring a token silently on a Windows domain or Azure Active Directory joined machine with [Integrated Windows Authentication](./acquiring-tokens/desktop-mobile/integrated-windows-authentication.md) or by using [Username/passwords](./acquiring-tokens/desktop-mobile/username-password-authentication.md) (not recommended).
 - Acquiring a token on a text-only device, by directing the user to sign-in on another device with the [Device Code Flow](./acquiring-tokens/desktop-mobile/device-code-flow.md).
+- Acquiring a token using the [Web Account Manager (WAM)](./acquiring-tokens/desktop-mobile/wam.md), a Windows OS component that acts a broker allowing the users of your app benefit from integration with accounts known to Windows.

 #### Acquiring tokens in web apps, web APIs, and daemon apps (confidential client applications)